 If those methods don’t work, the investigator might try getting access from the social media company.
 However, they can’t just demand that the platform provide them with the information they need.
 Like other searches, they must obtain subpoenas or warrants before being granted access.
 However, if a person’s life is at risk, the officials could get immediate access to a person’s profile by filing an emergency request.

-For the Legal Defense You Need, Contact Keegan, Tindal & Mason
+For the Legal Defense You Need, Contact Keegan, Tindal & Jaeger

 If you’re facing charges, and law enforcement gathered evidence in a way that violates your rights, it could be suppressed at trial.
 Our attorneys have handled various criminal matters, including assault, theft, and drug crime cases.
 We know the law and will challenge the prosecutor’s accusations to ensure your rights are protected.

 We will fight aggressively for you.
 Call us at (319) 499-5524 or contact us online for a free consultation.